Skip to main content

 Where: Rajska Building (RB), Žižkov Campus, VŠE (Prague University of Economics and Business)

-• sprint rooms - all on the 1st floor of RB
+• sprint rooms - all on the 1st floor of RB (plus RB209 on the 2nd floor)

 • chillout area: the atrium on the ground floor of RB